×

 4. Seeds

 Sunflower seeds contain a huge amount of biotin and vitamin E that can help to protect your hair and keep it on your head.
 Seeds are also a great source of selenium, an antioxidant that helps to support cell growth in your body.
-That’s not just important for your hair but for every part of your body.
+That’s important for your hair and every part of your body.

 5. Sweet Potato